bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-Next, let me show you how the useReducer hook works.
+<p>Next, let me show you how the useReducer hook works.
 Let's move on to the useReducer hook.
 You can think of it as a superpower to use states.
 While the use state hook starts with an initial state, the useReducer also gets a reducer function in addition to the initial state.
-Let me illustrate that with a code example.
-Let's say I have a rideshare app that represents the amount of money in my wallet.
+Let me illustrate that with a code example.</p>
+<p>Let's say I have a rideshare app that represents the amount of money in my wallet.
 The initial state is a value of 100 and the action of picking up a customer increases the value while the action of refueling my vehicle decreases it.
 I've applied to reduce a function which takes in the state and the action.
-Instead of using set states like in the use state hook, I'll use the dispatch method of the useReducer hook, which accepts an object literal with a single property type set to a matching action.type whose behavior is defined inside the reducer function.
+Instead of using set states like in the use state hook, I'll use the dispatch method of the useReducer hook, which accepts an object literal with a single property type set to a matching action.type whose behavior is defined inside the reducer function.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s19-k.
 (191) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->